UCL-ARC/2024-11-27-hpcc-online/index.md

 # online workshop) are available at
 # https://carpentries.github.io/workshop-template/customization/index.html
 venue: "UCL"        # brief name of the institution that hosts the workshop without address (e.g., "Euphoric State University")
-address: "Room 4, 188 Tottenham Court Road, London"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
+address: "Online"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria"), videoconferencing URL, or 'online'
-country: "gb"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
+country: "en"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes) for the institution that hosts the workshop
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the workshop
 latitude: "51.5218135203614"        # decimal latitude of workshop venue (use https://www.latlong.net/),
 longitude: "-0.13512810902990757"   # decimal longitude of the workshop venue (use https://www.latlong.net)
 humandate: "Feb 13-15, 2024"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "09:30 - 13:00 GMT (13th and 14th Feb), 09:30 - 17:00 GMT (15th Feb)"    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
+humantime: "Afternoon of the 27th Nov, 29th Nov, 4th Dec, 6th Dec."    # human-readable times for the workshop e.g., "9:00 am - 4:30 pm CEST (7:00 am - 2:30 pm UTC)"
-startdate: 2024-02-13     # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2024-11-27     # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2024-02-15        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2024-12-06        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Samantha Ahern, Day 1", "Heather Kelly, Camilla Harris and Daniel Chau - Days 2 & 3"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["TBC", "TBC"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Stephen Thompson, Day 1", "Kai Yu, Day 3"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["TBC", "TBC"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["arc.teaching@ucl.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["arc.teaching@ucl.ac.uk", "camilla.harris@ucl.ac.uk"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 pretix: # Optional: url bit that points to pretix event "organisation/eventid"